vastgroup/vast-tools/README.md

 Issues
 ------
-Please report all bugs and issues using the issue tracker on GitHub (https://github.com/vastgroup/vast-tools/issues).
+Please report all bugs and issues using the GitHub [issue tracker] (https://github.com/vastgroup/vast-tools/issues).

 Authors